 Established properties also have a higher maintenance cost.
 In comparison, off-plan properties are easier to sell or rent as they are newer than 2nd hand properties.

-In the United States, the construction industry is growing with rapid pace for last few years as demand outpaces supply for pre-construction properties, according to National Statistics.
+In the United States, the construction industry is growing at a rapid pace for the last few years as demand outpaces supply for pre-construction properties, according to National Statistics.

-This shows people have growing interest in the off-plan market if compared to established properties.
+This shows people have a growing interest in the off-plan market if compared to established properties.

 Mostly, because it is affordable, easier to manage, and offers higher returns on investments.